rtaubes/lstm-1/Readme.md

 Another possibility is to call the method from_latests_point() when a new model has been created.
 In this case, rather then starting training from scratch, model will start from the latest point.

-The third case allows to start training or evaluation from some saved point.
+The third method allows to start training or evaluation from some saved point.
 Use the method from_custom_point() where the argument is the path to a checkpoint.
 The path should not use extension.
 For example, if a checkpoint includes 3 files 'ckpt-1.data', 'cpkt-1.index', 'cpkt-1.data-...', use 'ckpt-1' as the path to the checkpoint.